sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 e.g., non-GCC compilers, or
 versions of the GCC compilers known to miscompile some components of Sage, or simply a missing C++ or Fortran compiler.
-Whatsoever, you always need at least a C compiler to build the GCC package and its prerequisites before the compilers it provides can be used.
+Whatsoever, you always need at least a C++ compiler to build the GCC package and its prerequisites before the compilers it provides can be used.
 Note that you can always override this behavior through the environment variable :envvar:`SAGE_INSTALL_GCC`, see :ref:`section_compilers` and